SimpSupreme/custom-assembly-scripts/README.md

 # custom-assembly-scripts
-my collection of awfuly coded scripts for the Assembly Roblox external.
+my collection of awfuly coded scripts for the Assembly Roblox external. if/when I use AI, I'll make it very obvious.

 ## supported games
 - [Pressure](https://www.roblox.com/games/12411473842/Worth-The-Wait-Pressure)